sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 #### Self-Service

-- Centralized login for all ESDC services
+- Centralized login for all ESDC services, leveraging existing citizen identities from provincial, territorial, federal and private sector organizations following the [Pan-Canadian Trust Framework](https://github.com/canada-ca/PCTF-CCP/blob/master/overview/pctf-overview.md).
 - Application processes should be simple and guided.
   - Pages with scrollable instructions outlining details of the application process are a relic of the past.

 #### Service Centres and Outreach

 - Humans should focus on interacting with other humans through outreach.
 Repetitive processes should be handled through computation.

-- Pan-Canadian Trust Framework (TODO: How does this impact the citizen?)
-- Some services (TODO: which?) are accessible using services I am already familiar with (Ex: My Bank)

 ### Private Sector